-Channel Port: If the connected device is an encoding device with multiple channels, you can choose the channel to connect by selecting the channel port No. in the dropdown list. - 2.
-Click OK to save the settings and exit the editing interface. - 3.
-Drag the horizontal scroll bar to the right side and click the ucon to edit the advanced parameters.
+Channel Port: If the connected device is an encoding device with multiple channels, you can choose the channel to connect by selecting the channel port No. in the dropdown list.

+2. Click OK to save the settings and exit the editing interface.

+To edit advanced parameters:

+1. Drag the horizontal scroll bar to the right side and click the icon.

 Figure 2.
-14 Network Configuration of the Camera
+16 Network Configuration of the Camera

-4. You can edit the network information and the password of the camera.
+2. You can edit the network information and the password of the camera.